Naveen-moback-kf/JAM-e2e-automation/e2e-automation/src/test/resources/testdata/TestData_Template.md

       | S002   |
       | S003   |

-  # Data-driven login
-  Scenario: Login using Excel data
-    Given Launch the KFONE application
-    When User logs in using Excel test data "L001" Then Verify the KFONE landing page

   # Data-driven filter
   Scenario: Apply filter using Excel data
     When User is in Job Mapping page